filipporomani/whatsapp-python/README.md

 The docs are available in the [wiki](https://github.com/filipporomani/whatsapp/wiki/App-events)

-Please test this feature out and leave feedbacks/report issues on GitHub!
+Leave feedbacks/report issues freely on GitHub!
+I'll be glad to help you!

-**NOTE:** this feature is still in beta, so it may not work as expected.
-The FastAPI endpoint was not completely tested.
-Please report any issue you find or open a PR to fix it!

 ## Installation

-To install the library you can either use pip:
+To install the library you can either use pip (latest release version):

 ``pip install whatsapp-python``

-or git:
+or git (latest development version):

 ```bash
 git clone https://github.com/filipporomani/whatsapp.git